rayguna/NoTes/README.md

 ## <a id="E"> E. Create Note Routes </a>

-1. Execute the RCAV pattern to create the scaffold command.
+1. Execute the scaffold command to create the RCAV pattern.
 In this case, we already have the notes table in existence, so the command is `scaffold_controller` rather than just `scaffold`. `rails generate scaffold_controller Note title:string content:text user:references`.

-2. Update routes, so it becomes accessible:
+2. Update routes, so it becomes accessible; It should be updated automatically.

 ```
 Rails.application.routes.draw do